Tension headaches are the most common type of headache. It can cause mild to moderate pain in the neck, head and eyes.

-Patients describing tension headaches all tend to agree that it feels like a tight band around the head.
+Patients describing these headaches all tend to agree that it feels like a tight band around the head.

->

-> The majority of people who suffer from tension headaches actually suffer from episodic headaches, which occur 1 or 2 times a month.
+The majority of people who suffer from tension headaches actually suffer from episodic headaches, which occur 1 or 2 times a month.

 Tension headaches may also be chronic for some individuals.
 Chronic headaches affect 3% of the population, with headache episodes that last for more than 15 days per month.
 Women are also twice as susceptible as men.

 Muscle contractions in the head and neck are the main cause of tension headaches.